Christmas in August

-Christmas in August (Korean: 8월의 크리스마스) is a 1998 South Korean romance drama film.
-It was director Hur Jin-ho's debut and stars Han Suk-kyu and Shim Eun-ha.
+Christmas in August (Korean: 8월의 크리스마스) is a 1998 South Korean romantic drama film directed by Hur Jin-ho in his directorial debut.
+It stars Han Suk-kyu and Shim Eun-ha.

 Plot

 After a failed engagement, photo shop owner Jung-won (Han Suk-kyu) is in his 30s and lives with his relatives: his sister, her husband and child, and his father.
 He meets Da-rim (Shim Eun-ha), a young parking agent, when she needs pictures as evidence to use against parking offenders printed quickly.
 Something clicks between them, they meet there more often and develop feelings for each other.

 Before their romance goes any further, Jung-won finds out that his recent health problems are symptoms of a terminal disease.
 Part of his coming to terms with his fate, just when he has found happiness again, is breaking off all contact with Da-rim by closing the photo shop.
 She is brokenhearted but has no way to find him.

 Jung-won also creates a step-by-step manual for the developing machine in his shop so his father can take over when Jung-won dies.
 He goes on a booze spree with his childhood friends as a farewell, but only tells his best friend about his impending death who doesn't believe him until Jung-won breaks down at the police station where they are taken.

 After a period of time, Jung-won secretly observes how Da-rim is happily doing her job again and satisfied that his plan has worked.
-He takes a self-portrait with a timer and that photo is used as his funereal portrait.
+He takes a self-portrait with a timer and that photo is used as his funeral portrait.